 “You’re born with a spark... to search for the truth, for the best you can be.
 Practice.
 Discipline.
 Preparation.
 Try and try again.
 Then one day you‘re on top and they say you're an overnight success, ”a “natural.”
 You smile, you know.” - Anonymous

 Technique is the physical control and coordination needed to play an instrument or sing.
-It is involves position, efficiency of motion and effort, as well as exercises to develop specific physical skills.
+It involves position, efficiency of motion and effort, as well as exercises to develop specific physical skills.

-Theory is the body of principles behind music.
+Theory is the established body of principles behind music.
 It includes scales and chord building, intervals, progressions, resolution, harmony, motion, power, color, chord substitution, keys and time signatures, rhythm, melody, etc.

 Reading is the ability to reproduce music from written notation.
 It includes five phases; note recognition / alternate note locations, rhythm recognition, fingering considerations, communication terminology and interpretation.

-Improvisation is the ability to spontaneous to create melody over a predetermined chord progression.
+Improvisation is the ability to spontaneous create melody over a predetermined chord progression.
 It involves scales, alternate fingerings, arpeggios, intervalic development, sequences, embellishments, superimposition, rhythm, motifs, development techniques and idiomatic considerations.

 Songwriting is the creation of original music based on a single melodic line with a chord progression.
 Lyrics may or may not be included.

 LESSON: Songwriting Lessons